Dean of the School of the Arts

 CofC professors are teachers, scholars, and mentors, who become lifelong friends.
 These faculty members share their enthusiasm, expertise, and wholehearted dedication to teaching with their students.
 The College’s 14.5:1 student-faculty ratio enables faculty members to provide the level of thoughtful engagement and individual attention that helps students develop intellectually and personally.

 The College is committed to providing opportunities beyond the classroom.
 Along with more than 240 student clubs and organizations, students participate in plays, musicals, service projects, leadership development, sports clubs, and charitable events.
 CofC is an NCAA Division I university in the Colonial Athletic Association.
 More than 300 student-athletes participate in the College’s 19 varsity sports teams.

 CofC is making a difference in the world.
 The College currently has more than 95,000 living alumni with approximately 2,000 graduates being added each year.
-There are 33 CofC Clubs in the United States and three international clubs in London, Beijing, and Hong Kong.
+There are 33 CofC alumni clubs in the United States and three international alumni clubs in London, Beijing, and Hong Kong.

 SCHOOL OF THE ARTS